-When created and reviewed properly, flashcards can be an effective tool to memorize discrete pieces of information such as amino acids, formulas, and definitions.
-You can use either paper or digital flashcards, although we recommend using digital flashcards since they are generally more portable and customizable.
+When created and reviewed properly, flashcards can be an effective tool to memorize discrete pieces of information needed for the MCAT.
+You can use either paper or digital flashcards, although we recommend using digital flashcards since they are generally more portable and are already available in your MCAT account!

 When you create flashcards: